agilekidz/kidzbracket/README.md

 ## Technical documentation

-The technical documentation can be found under the `Wiki` tab of the repository
+The technical documentation can be found under the `Wiki` tab of the repository.
+There is a document where all the technologies we use are presented.
+It can be found [here](https://github.com/agilekidz/stack).

 ## Using